sfbrigade/sfbrigade.github.io.2017-11-05/_posts/jobs/2015-08-17-executive-team.md

 ### Commitment
 - There is a 3-month trial period for this position, with ideal candidates looking to stay for at least 6 months
 - If accepted, you must work to find and train a replacement should you leave or step down
-- Attend in-person monthly Core Team coordination meeting
+- Attend virtual semimonthly Core Team coordination meeting
 - Attend hack nights and Brigade events that generate new members, such as hackathons
 - Available for 2-4 hours per week outside of Hack Nights